 Technical Assistance Cost Share Grants

-Inversion Labs received a TAC Grant during the August 2017 cycle.
-The purpose of the project proposed by Inversion is to assess the impacts to air quality caused by vehicle emissions in Teton County in collaboration with the WYoming Department of Environmental Quality.
-What makes this project particularly exciting is the equipment it employs in the assessment of air quality, the S500 Air Quality Monitor, which is a portable air quality monitoring device made by the New Zealand based company Aeroqual.
-Because the S500 is compact in size and portable, it can be installed on street posts and light posts directly adjacent to roadways allowing for samples that reflect the air quality commonly experience by cyclists and pedestrians.
-Learn more about Inversion Labs's project here.
+Inversion Labs received a Technical Assistance Cost Share Grant in the August 2017 grant cycle.
+The purpose of their project is to assess the impacts of vehicle emissions on air quality in Teton County.
+In collaboration with the Wyoming Department of Environmental Quality, their project employs the S500 Air Quality Monitor, which is a portable air quality monitoring device made by Aeroqual.
+Because the S500 is compact in size and portable, it can be installed on street posts and light posts directly adjacent to roadways, allowing for samples that reflect the air quality commonly experience by cyclists and pedestrians.
+Learn more about Inversion Labs' project here.

-Crane creek ranch Waterways assessment & improvements
+Crane creek rancH: Waterways assessment & improvements

 Crane Creek Ranch is a private ranch on the east bank of the Snake River.
 This important piece of the Snake River ecosystem has been maintained, improved, and supported under the ownership and management of the Morgan family.
 With the help of a Technical Assistance Cost Share Grant, the Morgan family is implementing water quality improvements outlined in the Crane Creek Conceptual Design Plan.
 The Morgans are continuing to monitor and observe hydrologic and ecosystem health and contribute in-kind value to the project through materials and labor.
 Together, Teton Conservation District and the Morgan family are working to steward the overall health of the Snake River and its larger ecosystem.